ijstartcanon-ts5322/canonts3522/index.rst

       :align: center
       :height: 50px

-Canon TS3522 Wireless Printer Setup and Guide
+Canon TS3522 Wireless Printer Setup & Guide
 =============================================

 If you're looking for a reliable all-in-one printer for home or small office use, the **Canon TS3522** is a solid choice.
 It offers wireless connectivity, simple setup, and quality printing — all without breaking the bank.